 - I would get to take a break from staring at the computer screen 8 hours per day and do a job that required social interaction and analytical conversation.

-- While voting is important, it is a more passive action and doesn’t inherently require a dedication of time and participation (though there certainly is that option for those who research candidates and become involved in their choice candidate’s campaign!).
-Jury duty requires citizens to actively participate in the American judiciary.
+- While voting is important, it is a more passive action and doesn’t inherently require a serious time commitment, while jury duty required me to actively participate in the American judiciary.

 Thankfully for many who live in less-populated counties, being on-call for a week of jury duty rarely means you will end up having to serve the entire time.
 I was only required to show up on Thursday, and I think that one full day of committed service was just the right amount of time for my first jury duty experience.
 While we were given permission by the judge to discuss the case we oversaw after the verdict was delivered, I’ll spare those details for the sake of focusing on what I took away from my experience instead.

 Seeing as I hope for my blog to provide an exciting recollection of and inspiring lifestyle for those interested in travel, both within and beyond Wisconsin, I want to highlight Port Washington and the beauty of my home county.
 Ozaukee County is the smallest of Wisconsin’s 72 counties and borders Lake Michigan on the east.
 While all of its towns have incredible lake views and breathtaking bluffs, Port Washington is a hidden gem where the locals go to escape the busy car (and boat) traffic in Milwaukee and take a trip to a pseudo-East Coast town.
 I can’t say I’ve spent much time exploring the New England coastline, but I will tell you that when I’m in Port Washington I feel like I’ve just teleported to Massachusetts.